-Tunisia political turmoil deepens as president sacks prime minister, freezes parliament | CNN
+Tunisia political turmoil deepens as President sacks prime minister, freezes parliament

 Crowds numbering in the tens of thousands stayed on the streets of Tunis and other cities, with some people setting off fireworks, for hours after Saied's announcement as helicopters circled overhead.

-“We have been relieved of them,” said Lamia Meftahi, a woman celebrating in central Tunis after Saied’s statement, speaking of the parliament and government.
+"We have been relieved of them," said Lamia Meftahi, a woman celebrating in central Tunis after Saied's statement, speaking of the Parliament and government.

 "This is the happiest moment since the revolution," she added.

-Saied said in his statement that his actions were in line with Article 80 of the constitution, and also cited the article to suspend the immunity of members of parliament.
+Saied said in his statement that his actions were in line with Article 80 of the constitution, and also cited the article to suspend the immunity of members of Parliament.

 "Many people were deceived by hypocrisy, treachery and robbery of the rights of the people," he said.

-The president and the parliament were both elected in separate popular votes in 2019, while Prime Minister Hichem Mechichi took office last summer, replacing another short-lived government.
+The President and the Parliament were both elected in separate popular votes in 2019, while Prime Minister Hichem Mechichi took office last summer, replacing another short-lived government.

 Saied, an independent without a party behind him, swore to overhaul a complex political system plagued by corruption.
 Meanwhile the parliamentary election delivered a fragmented chamber in which no party held more than a quarter of seats.